 A quick and hearty stew made with kale, white beans, and Italian sausage.

-In Texas, whipping up a bowl of the cheesy dip known as Chili Con Queso can be as simple as melting a block of everyone's favorite shelf stable "cheese food" (read: Velveeta) with a can of Ro*Tel diced tomatoes with green chiles.
-But things weren't quite so easy for Lisa Fain, AKA The Homesick Texan when she moved to Manhattan.
-Unable to locate the tomatoes that give this party favorite its distinct zing, she took it upon herself to make over this Texan dip.
+In Texas, whipping up a bowl of the cheesy dip known as Chili Con Queso can be as simple as melting a block of Velveeta with a can of diced tomatoes with green chiles.
+This is a upgraded version of it using cheddar and Monterey Jack cheese.

 Crunchy stuffing crumbs coat baked chicken with mushrooms in this vintage version of a Campbell's Soup recipe.